 Here is the text of the opening dedication of the 2008 AccessU, renamed to honor our beloved colleague and mentor, Dr. John Slatin who died in March.
 Following these remarks, Jim Allan and Jim Thatcher unfurled a banner with the new conference title.
-That banner now resides on the John Slatin AccessU web site.
+That banner now resides within the John Slatin AccessUpages of our web site.

 AccessU is hosted here at St. Edward’s University for the fourth year.
 It’s not possible to think about producing this training institute without the steadfast support, encouragement and leadership of St Ed’s.
 Bill Cahill, the visionary Vice President of Information Technology here at St Ed’s entrusts the campus to us and then Brenda Adrian and Cousett Ruelas and their colleagues make it happen.
 Please help me thank them for their hard work (applause).

 Knowbility’s staff, led by Teenya Franklin have also worked tirelessly to bring together all of the great information and hands on learning that you will have over the next couple of days.
 Please help me thank Teenya, Kim, Jeff, Anneka, Mike and Steve (applause).
 There are also dozens of volunteers, who help produce AccessU because they care about this work and are generous with their time – thank you all. (applause)